Hafizah/Financial-Chatbot-Model-Deployment-Using-Deep-Learning/README.md

 4. Deployed model.

 **Challenges:**
-- Due to over 250 terms, the manual insertion of financial terms in the JSON format became tedious and prone to duplication.
+- Due to over 250 terms, the manual insertion of financial terms in JSON format was tedious and has high tendency for terms duplication.
 One way that I used to inspect duplication is to look at the probability of the selected words.
 Duplicated words usually have probability of about 50%.
 - Spelling mistakes while inserting terms.
 Aside from running spell checks, I manually checked for mistakes after deployment.
 - Integrating all the files needed to deploy the model.
 I had to seperate 'punkt' into a seperate file instead of grouping together it with other libraries for a successful deployment.